LucaCorvitto/RealFaces_w_StableDiffusion/README.md

 * [FFHQ dataset](https://www.kaggle.com/datasets/arnaud58/flickrfaceshq-dataset-ffhq) composed by real faces images;
 * [StyleGAN dataset](https://iplab.dmi.unict.it/deepfakechallenge/training/1-STYLEGAN.zip) made available for the [Deepfake challenge](https://iplab.dmi.unict.it/deepfakechallenge/#[object%20Object]);
 * [StyleGAN2 dataset](https://www.kaggle.com/datasets/bwandowando/all-these-people-dont-exist) composed by the images generated from the famous website [This Person Does Not Exist](https://thispersondoesnotexist.com/);
-* [StyleGAN3 dataset](https://nvlabs-fi-cdn.nvidia.com/stylegan3/images/) made avilable directly from NVIDIA.
+* [StyleGAN3 dataset](https://nvlabs-fi-cdn.nvidia.com/stylegan3/images/) made available directly from NVIDIA.

 ## Data preprocessing
 In order to balance the real and fake datasets, we removed the children in the real dataset (because there are no children in the fake one) using the code available [here](https://www.thepythoncode.com/article/predict-age-using-opencv/).